hyurl/sfn/docs/v06x/en-US/mixins-aop.md

 }
 ```

-## Aspect Oriented Programming
+## Aspect-Oriented Programming

-**AOP** is an important part in an SFN application, an it is very easy to
+**AOP** is an important part of an SFN application, and it is very easy to
 achieve.
 To use this feature, you just need to install another package named
 [function-intercepter](https://github.com/hyurl/function-intercepter).